HenryASazo/mitre-attack-detection/README.md

 ## Lab Overview

-- **Goal:** Build detection for common ATT&CK techniques and validate with attack simulation.
+- **Goal:** Build detection for common ATT&CK techniques and validate it with attack simulation — the same workflow used when tuning or testing EDR (endpoint detection and response).
-- **Skills:** MITRE ATT&CK mapping, detection rule writing, EDR configuration and testing.
+- **Skills:** MITRE ATT&CK mapping, detection rule writing, EDR-style configuration and testing (endpoint agent, Sysmon, custom rules, and validation with Atomic Red Team).
 - **Exercise 1 focus:** Detect credential dumping from LSASS memory (MITRE ATT&CK **T1003.001**).

 ---